y-ncao/Python-Study/knowledge.md

 ['X', [1, 2, 3], 'Y']
 ```

-Slice limits default to 0 and the length of the sequence being sliced.
+...Slice limits default to 0 and the length of the sequence being sliced.
 If both are omitted, the slice extracts every item in the sequence, and so makes a top-level copy (a new, unshared object).
 For dictionaries, use the dict.copy() method.

-Python的basic immutable types: Numbers, Strings, Tuples
+* Python的basic immutable types: Numbers, Strings, Tuples

 ##Old Stuff